A uniform Linnik basic lemma and entropy bounds: Introduction

 We would like to emphasize here that the implicit constant is independent of the base field $F$ once its degree is fixed.
 In this sense we consider Theorem~\ref{thm:linnikbasiclemma} to be uniform in the base field $F$.
 In applications, the following special case is usually the most relevant.

 \begin{example}[A special case] Suppose that $Y=[\bfT g]$ is a homogeneous toral set where the invariance subgroup $T_\infty = g^{-1}\bfT(\prod_{v\mid \infty}F_v)g$ at the Archimedean places is considered fixed (more precisely, one ought to consider a family of homogeneous toral sets with this invariance).
 Let $K/F$ be the quadratic extension associated to $Y$.
-In this case,
+Using the definition of discriminant and volume in \S\ref{sec:variousdiscs} resp.~\S\ref{sec:volumes} we have

 so that Theorem~\ref{thm:linnikbasiclemma} takes the form